 In this course, students apply the knowledge, skills, and attitudes learned in the didactic courses and demonstrate their ability to perform the common set of clinical skills required of an entry-level massage therapist in a competency clinic.
 Attendance is required at the time of the competency clinic test.
-(20 clock hours, 2 lecture & 18 lab)
+(20 clock hours / 1.1 quarter credits, 2 lecture & 18 lab)